-As the Wake Transit Plan invests in transit service and strengthens the bus network overall, service levels are increasing in general and more bus routes are meeting the standard for ridership-oriented routes.
-This does not necessarily mean that the coverage-oriented goals of the network - providing access to more parts of Wake County - are being compromised.
-Instead, by increasing the number of bus routes that operate every 30 minutes or better and thus meet the frequency standard for a ridership route, the overall network is strengthened (see also Figure 10 and Figure 11).
-The Wake Bus Plan Service Guidelines and Performance Measures will be updated in 2023 and will expand the definition of ridership and coverage routes as part of that conversation.
+As the Wake Transit Plan invests in transit service and strengthens the bus network overall, service levels are increasing, and more bus routes are meeting the frequency standard for ridership-oriented routes.
+This does not necessarily mean that the coverage-oriented goals of the network-providing access to more parts of Wake County-are being compromised.
+Instead, by increasing the number of bus routes that operate every 30 minutes or better, the Wake Bus Plan is strengthening the bus network in places where ridership is strong, including areas outside of the urban core, like Garner, Cary and North Raleigh (see also Figure 10 and Figure 11).